401-advanced-javascript-tommalieh/data-structures-and-algorithms/insertionSort/BLOG.md

 The 5th pass through of the array only has one other index to evaluate.
 Since the last index value is larger than index 4, the two values will swap.

 ## Step 6
-On its final iteratation through the array, it will swap places with itself as it evaluates the value against itself.
+On its final iteratation through the array, it will swap places with itself.

 ![picture](cc26.png)